dbafromthecold/dockerdeepdive/PITCHME.md

 ## File system

-Containers cannot see the entire host's filesystem<br>
+- Containers cannot see the entire host's filesystem<br>
-They can only see a subset of that filesystem<br>
+- They can only see a subset of that filesystem<br>
-The container root directory is changed upon start up<br>
+- The container root directory is changed upon start up
-Combining with namespaces limits the processes the container can see

 ---